Tertle950/rustris/README.md

 # Rustris
-Rustris is a familiar block stacking game remade in wasm Rust.
+Rustris is a familiar block stacking game remade in Rust and compiled to WebAssembly, and a sister project to AnthonyFic's Tetrjs.

-...yea das it
+It may or may not have a greater focus on aesthetics, sound, and multiple modes...as well as two control scheme presets...